tank671/furnituresorter/README.md

-# railing-or-not
+# furnituresorter
-Is it a railing, or a different kind of object?

-This is an image classifier created using fast.ai's approach and tools.
-It would be difficult to overstate how great these are.
-They are great!

-Furniture-download.ipynb covers how I created the training dataset.

-Furniture-train-ipynb covers the training process

-railing-app contains everything to deploy the classifier as a webapp through zeit, with massive appreciation to Arunoda Susiripala for packaging everything up.
+Automatic organization of furniture pictures, using deep learning -- now updated!

+The `furnituresorter` folder contains all the files for the latest version of the project, which can be used as a Windows-based desktop app.
+To use the application, choose a folder you want sorted and a destination for the sorted pictures.
+(Images are copied, not moved.)

-The app is online at classy-railing.now.sh
+The `old` folder contains everything from the previous version, which is still online at classy-railing.now.sh